smaremanda/add-in-docs/reference/shared/projectdocument/addhandlerasync-method.md

 })();
 ```

-For a complete code sample that shows how to use a [TaskSelectionChanged](../reference/shared/projectdocument/taskselectionchanged-event.md) event handler in a Project add-in, see[Create your first task pane add-in for Project by using a text editor](http://msdn.microsoft.com/library/f6ab544a-a841-4f1b-b0c4-5001b33bba01%28Office.15%29.aspx).
+For a complete code sample that shows how to use a [TaskSelectionChanged](../reference/shared/projectdocument/taskselectionchanged-event.md) event handler in a Project add-in, see [Create your first task pane add-in for Project by using a text editor](http://msdn.microsoft.com/library/f6ab544a-a841-4f1b-b0c4-5001b33bba01%28Office.15%29.aspx).

 ## Support details